 1. Counteract Isolation.

 Maybe you have noticed that your friend does not show up for activities they once liked—and it feels odd.
-Abusers isolate their partners in a variety of ways including by blocking their plans, acting jealous, spreading rumors, and creating tension with their partners’ friends, family, and coworkers.
+Abusers isolate their partners in a variety of ways including blocking their plans, acting jealous, spreading rumors, and creating tension with their partners’ friends, family, and coworkers.
 Often, victims end up limiting their own contacts outside the relationship—it just isn’t worth the hassle.

 You can counteract isolation by staying in touch or getting back in touch with the person you are worried about, even though the abuser might make this difficult.
 Through some combination of email, texts, phone calls, gifts, and visits, see if you can maintain contact.
 Keep the conversations light and do not raise your concerns about abuse too early.